anujkumartech/react-redux-todo/README.md

-A basic todo application build using react, redux and immutablejs
+An application build using react, redux and immutablejs.
+It has two parts.
+A Todo APP and A daily Log Calculator.

 To Run